gombrii/aoc/README.md

 - shared/exit — for exiting quickly in case of error (exit.If(err), exit.PanicIf(err))

 ## Roadmap
-- I will add command to clear cache
 - I will add unit tests to be able to guarantee stability
 - I might add a couple of more utilities for parsing input and maybe an iterator.